devinvista/novo/replit.md

 ## Overview

-This is a full-stack OKR (Objectives and Key Results) management system built with React, Express.js, and PostgreSQL.
+This is a full-stack OKR (Objectives and Key Results) management system built with React, Express.js, and MySQL.
 The application provides comprehensive functionality for managing organizational objectives, key results, actions, and checkpoints across different regions and service lines.
 It features role-based access control, real-time progress tracking, and comprehensive reporting capabilities.

 ## System Architecture